Facebook Twitter

 Igachony’s power resides in its capacity to dismantle obstacles and promote solid bonds between people and communities.
 When we contribute without anticipating anything in return, comparison or rivalry is impossible.
 More sincere relationships based on mutual respect and trust are made possible as a result.
 In addition, iganony serves as a reminder of our common humanity and the value of helping one another.

-Iganony also has a cascading effect, meaning that when one person generously helps another, it motivates others to do the same.
+iganony also has a cascading effect, meaning that when one person generously helps another, it motivates others to do the same.
 This starts a giving cycle that can have a significant effect on people and society at large.
 Furthermore, research indicates that engaging in iganony can enhance pleasure and general well-being for both the provider and the recipient.

 Moreover, iganony has the ability to create more beneficial change on a bigger scale by encouraging social responsibility.